Constance M, A Well-Read Wanderer

 After visiting the opulent nearby Fredericksborg Castle, the best word I could use to describe Kronborg by comparison is, "understated."
 This is not a castle with artwork and adornments covering every square inch of wall or ceiling, like many other royal palaces.
 By comparison, it's rather modest.
 In fact, as the convenient placards explain in both English and Danish, the royal families who spent time in this castle would economize by carrying their dishes and silverware from one castle to the next.
 Practically impoverished, right?

-All in all, this castle absolutely gets my personal recommendation.
+All in all, Hamlet's castle absolutely gets my personal recommendation.
 Go on and roam the halls wondering if you should be or not be (maybe skip musing whether or not to kill your uncle, though.
 Odds are, he's probably nice).

 The King's Chamber

 Decorated relatively simply with painted ceilings, this room was one of the most important in the castle.
-It's where the King would hold important meetings about the future of Denmark with his trusted advisors as well as the occasional party with his buddies.
+It's where the king would hold important meetings about the future of Denmark with his trusted advisors as well as the occasional party with his buddies.

 The Ballroom/Throne Room